OptEMA: Adaptive Exponential Moving Average for Stochastic Optimization with Zero-Noise Optimality: Convergence Guarantees

-\begin{remark} \ding{182} Theorem \ref{the:it:EMA:V} shows that {OptEMA-V} also attains the canonical noise-adaptive rate $\widetilde{\mathcal{O}}(T^{-1/2}+\sigma^{1/2}T^{-1/4})$, and hence matches the standard stochastic nonconvex complexity up to polylogarithmic factors. \ding{183} Compared with {OptEMA-M}, the proof of {OptEMA-V} involves a more delicate treatment of the second-moment recursion, which is reflected in a different polylogarithmic dependence.
-Nevertheless, the resulting guarantee remains fully adaptive and horizon-free.
+\begin{remark} \ding{182} Theorem \ref{the:it:EMA:V} shows that {OptEMA-V} also attains the noise-adaptive rate $\widetilde{\mathcal{O}}(T^{-1/2}+\sigma^{1/2}T^{-1/4})$ under the stated average-smoothness and bounded stochastic-gradient assumptions. \ding{183} Compared with {OptEMA-M}, the proof of {OptEMA-V} involves a more delicate treatment of the second-moment recursion, which is reflected in a different polylogarithmic dependence.
+Nevertheless, the resulting guarantee is trajectory-dependent and horizon-free. \end{remark}